Social Work

 Class, ethnicity, age, culture, religion, and disability, and their relationship to social work.
 Development of skills to work with populations different from oneself.

-S W 502 Seminar on Field Experience I (Unit: 1)
+S W 502 Seminar on Internship Experience I (Unit: 1)

 Prerequisites: Restricted to upper-division Social Work majors; all junior year Social Work courses; concurrent enrollment in S W 503.

-Analysis of field experiences utilizing social work theory and behavioral science concepts.
+Analysis of internship experiences utilizing social work theory and behavioral science concepts.
 Activity.
 (Plus-minus letter grade only)

 S W 503 Field Experience in the Social Services I (Units: 2)